Courtney Ann Jackson

-Courtney Ann grew up in Corinth, MS, and was thrilled to begin her journalism career right here in her home state.
-She started working as a multi-media journalist at WDBD/WLBT in November of 2010.
+Courtney Ann Jackson grew up in Corinth, MS, and was thrilled to begin her journalism career in her home state.

-Courtney Ann graduated with a degree in broadcast journalism from the University of Mississippi where she was also a Sally McDonnell Barksdale Honors College graduate.
+Courtney Ann is a 2006 Corinth High School honors graduate.
+She graduated with a degree in broadcast journalism from the University of Mississippi where she was also a Sally McDonnell Barksdale Honors College graduate.

 Having grown up in Mississippi, Courtney Ann knows there are extraordinary stories to be told in this state and she looks forward to uncovering more of them.

 Courtney Ann enjoys spending time with her husband, family and friends.
 When she’s not at work, she can be found cooking, entertaining, dancing, traveling, and exploring locally owned shops and restaurants.